nchursin/json2apex/README.md

 #JSON2Apex
-####A Sublime Text 3 plugin for easy convertion of JSON samples to Salesforce Apex code.
+####A Sublime Text 3 plugin to generate Salesforce Apex classes from JSON samples.

 Ever developed a Salesforce integration with a huge JSON objects coming both ways?
 Even though you only need to do it ones it's pretty annoying to create a wrapper manually.
 I've googled a tool for Apex class autogeneration from JSON sample, but found only 2 tools, none of which did satisfy me.